Sumac (pronounced soo-mak) is a versatile yet often overlooked spice that deserves a place in every kitchen.

 Fattoush

-Lebanon’s most famous salad is a juicy, crunchy mix of herbs, cucumber, tomatoes, and pita, with a sour tang from the sumac.
+Lebanon’s most famous salad is a refreshing, crunchy mix of herbs, cucumber, tomatoes, and pita, with a tangy sourness from the sumac.

 Click on the link for the recipe: Fattoush

-And finally, it imparts a great refreshing flavour as a syrup in desserts, jellies and drinks, like sumac lemonade.
+Finally, it adds a refreshing burst of flavour when used as a syrup in desserts, jellies, and beverages, such as sumac lemonade.

 Click here for more things you can do with sumac.